 But in addition to the odd murder setting Morland adds clueing about the door of the ballroom's main entry which leads to the glass encased writing studio.
 One of the maids has a great scene where she mentions the clicking of the door handle.
-She has exceptionally hearing and has always been aware of the odd noise which reverberates through the nearly deserted floor where the ballroom and studio are located.
-Much is made of this and Newlyn sensing the young woman's sincere attitude and resolute reporting has his team investigate the door.
+She has exceptionally acute hearing and has always been aware of the odd noise which reverberates through the nearly deserted floor where the ballroom and studio are located.
+Much is made of this and Newlyn sensing the young woman's sincere attitude and resolute testimony has his team investigate the door.
 They determine that the clicking sound only occurs when someone leaves the room.
 One brilliantly observant cop even shows Newlyn exactly how it makes the noise.
 This bit of info is crucial to eliminating possible suspects among the list of those who visited the ballroom just prior to Cortal's death.
 The whole book is filled with excellent details like the "mystery of the clicking door" in helping the police determine who could have killed Cortal.Freeman's The Uttermost Farthing all the way up to the prominently displayed weapon collection that features in the climax of the recent movie Knives Out.

 Much of The Dead Have No Friends reminded me of a classic Agatha Christie novel.
 The multiple Golden Age motifs and conventions continued to pile up and delighted me the deeper I got into the book.
 A convoluted will with a cruel legacy, an actress who does more acting in real life than on stage, a murder mystery novel ghost written by one of the suspects, minor characters who seem to be thrown in only to entertain the reader but who prove to be most important of all -- all of these elements make The Dead Have No Friends a corker of a murder mystery.
 Morland was always a thriller writer first and foremost, and he cannot resist adding a hair-rising climax worthy of the cinema.
 It's so well done that I found myself gasping in awe but moreso for it being highly reminiscent of the finale of one of Christie's best mysteries.